 A few people have sent me emails asking what prenatal care is like here in Saudi Arabia.
 Here’s what it’s been like for me so far.

 So, as I’m sure you’re sick of reading about, I’m set to have a baby here in Riyadh in about four months.
 This was not the plan in the beginning–i.e., when we first moved here.
-Before we moved here, I made Saleh promise that all of our children would be birthed in the States.
+Before we moved here, I made Mr. Mostafa promise that all of our children would be birthed in the States.
 This was for a few reasons.
 One, I wanted to have all of my friends and family nearby (not, like, in the hospital room nearby, but you know, geographically) when I had a baby.
 Two, I figured it was only fair, since our kids are probably going to grow up going to school in Saudi Arabia and spending only summers (and hopefully, the occasional winter break) in the States.
-And three…well, I admit it.
-Given the amount of vitriol that President Obama faced in his first term about whether or not he was actually eligible to become president, even though his mother was very much an American citizen and thus, he would be too, no matter where in the world he was born, I wanted to make sure that our little one could become president someday, if he or she wanted to.
+And three…well, I admit it: given the amount of vitriol that President Obama faced in his first term about whether or not he was actually eligible to become president, even though his mother was very much an American citizen and thus, he would be too, no matter where in the world he was born, I wanted to make sure that our little one could become President of the United States someday, if he or she wanted to.
 What can I say?
 I didn’t want any dream to be out of reach for my kids.

 But besides setting me back in my academic work, our surprise bundle of joy decided to arrive well before we were in any way set up to afford a birth in the States.
 Since our insurance only covers care here in Saudi Arabia, I would have had to give birth there without insurance, which, depending on how smoothly the birth goes, can end up costing practically year of current tuition at Harvard.
 So I decided that, hey, she will still be an American citizen no matter where she is born, and if she is destined to become President Mostafa, she will have a legal mind brilliant enough to argue and win the inevitable Supreme Court case challenging her eligibility and the Constitutional definition of “a natural-born U.S. citizen” (no, I’m not a tiger mom at all.
 I swear).